Laughton scores twice as Flyers topple Jets

 Patrik Laine and Josh Morrissey scored one goal each for the Jets, who had their three-game winning streak snapped.
 The Jets entered this game on a 7-2-1 stretch in their last 10.
 Jets goaltender Connor Hellebuyck stopped 26 shots.

-The Flyers jumped out to a quick 1-0 lead at 2:06 of the first period when Laughton received a crisp pass from Ivan Provorov and sent a wrist shot into the top right-hand corner of the net.
-Philadelphia extended its advantage to 2-0 at 9:03 when Laughton fired a shot that appeared to deflect off Hellebuyck's skate.
+The Flyers jumped out to a quick 1-0 lead at 2:06 of the first period when Laughton received a crisp pass from Ivan Provorov and sent a wrist shot into the top right hand corner of the net.
+Philadelphia extended its advantage to 2-0 at 9:03 when Laughton fired a shot which appeared to deflect off Hellebuyck's skate.

 Laine, who entered with 10 goals in his previous 14 games, had several strong scoring chances.
 Laine's best opportunity came at 15:48 when he was denied by Hart at point-blank range.
 Couturier pushed the Flyers' lead to 3-0 when he corralled a loose puck in front and scored his 19th goal of the season at 14:50 of the second.
 It was Couturier's sixth goal in the last eight games.